pingcap/docs-cn/sql-statements/sql-statement-explain.md

 The xx.dot is the result returned by the above statement.
 ```

-If the `dot` program is not installed on your computer, copy the result to [this website](http://www.webgraphviz.com/) to get a tree diagram:
+If your computer has no `dot` program, copy the result to [this website](http://www.webgraphviz.com/) to get a tree diagram:

 ![Explain Dot](/media/explain_dot.png)